pieshee/coding/README.md

 ```
-it’s time I dipped my hands and take a look around to code.....
+it’s time I dipped my hands and take a look around to coding and tinkering
-coding & tinkering
 ````